ErpNetDocs/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account-v24.md

    ![picture](pictures/Setup_User_table_02_04.png)

-3. Assign a **person** to the user.
+3. Assign a **Person** to the user.
 If such hasn't already been registered on the platform, you can create a new one on the spot.

    Either right-click on the **Person** field or click the **three-dot button**.